 Overview

-PUBLICATIONS AND WORKING PAPERS
+selected PUBLICATIONS AND WORKING PAPERS

 how ecosystem structure affects firm performance following a negative shock to interdependencies